4ms/metamodule-plugin-sdk/docs/element-groups.md

 a module has both a "Pitch" knob and a "Pitch" input (shown as "Pitch In"), `"Pitch"` finds the knob and `"Pitch In"` finds the jack.

-### By enumerator name
+### By enum name

-Or, you can specify the name of an enum of the module's class: `"CUTOFF_PARAM"`.
+You can specify the name of an enum of the module's class, like `"CUTOFF_PARAM"`.
 For some modules, the string display name is long or ambigious, so this method might be a good choice.

+This way is compile-time checked, and you'll see typos and errors immediately, so that's a big help if you have a lot of modules.
+It's fragile, however, and it won't work in some cases.
+So if it doesn't work, use the display name method.

 If you use this method, then you must also include the `class` field like this:

 ```json